 The gluteus minimus is the smallest of the three gluteal muscles, which also include gluteus maximus and gluteus medius.
 Of the three gluteal muscles, it is the deepest.
 Its primary function is to abduct and medially rotate the femur at the hip joint.
 Even though this sounds like the gluteus minimus is a primary mover, it really operates as a stabilizer.
 In fact, this muscle is such an essential stabilizer in the hip joint that, without it, our hips would have an exaggerated sway from side to side as we walk.

 The origin of the gluteus minimus is the middle outer surface of the ilium.
 It is below the origin of the gluteus maximus.

 The insertion of the gluteus minimus is the anterior border of the greater trochanter (top notch) of the femur.
 This means that it inserts on the front of the top notch on the femur.

 Essentially, the gluteus minimus is a little, fan-shaped muscle that connects the pelvis to the femur.

 Because of the location of the insertion of the gluteus minimus, the muscle can do opposing actions.
 In this way, it is similar to the deltoid muscle group in the shoulder.
 The gluteus medius also works in this same way.

-For example, when the femur moves anterior to the body (in front of me), the gluteus minimus flexes and internally rotates the femur at the hip joint.
-However, when the femur is posterior to the body (behind me), the muscles extends and externally rotates the femur at the hip joint.
+For example, when the femur moves anterior to the body (to the front), the gluteus minimus flexes and internally rotates the femur at the hip joint.
+However, when the femur is posterior to the body (to the back), the muscles extends and externally rotates the femur at the hip joint.